mtzfactory/nango/docs/docs/contributing.md

 # Contributing

-Nango is a community project: We, as a community, welcome any and all contributions that help solve tricky sync problems for engineers.
+Nango is a community project: We welcome any and all contributions that help solve tricky sync problems for engineers.

-If you want to get involved that would make our day 🙂
 It is passionate members like you that push this project forward and help make syncing data from external APIs a problem of the past.

 Here are some ideas on how to get started: